Home » New York Workplace Retaliation Lawyer

 Who Is Protected From Retaliation at Work?

 The law prohibits employers from punishing job applicants or employees for reporting certain employer wrongdoing.
-You are protected from retaliation at work if you have participated in a complaint or investigation, as well as for a number of other protected activities.
+You are protected from retaliation at work if you have participated in a complaint or investigation, along with other protected activities.

 Examples of protected activities: